Rahul-Choudhary-3614/Deep-Reinforcement-Learning-Notebooks/CONTRIBUTING.md

 Anyone who wishes to contribute can make a pull request.
 You can add new algorithms but i would appreciate if you provide simple and brief explanations of the algorithm and your implementation.
+Also provide references from where you have taken some information you are providing.